LedgerHQ/app-velas/doc/api.md

 #### Description

-_This command returns a Solana pubkey for the given BIP 32 path_
+_This command returns a Velas pubkey for the given BIP 32 path_

 ##### Command